Dolfant History, Family Crest & Coats of Arms

 The surname Dolfant was first found in Cumberland at Dovenby, a township, in the parish of Bridekirk, union of Cockermouth, Allerdale ward below Derwent.
 "This place was called also Dolphinsby, from Dolphin, son of Alward, whose descendants were seated here till the reign of Henry III."

 Early History of the Dolfant family

-Another 401 words (29 lines of text) covering the years 1068, 1193 and 1606 are included under the topic Early Dolfant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dolfant research.
+Another 201 words (14 lines of text) covering the years 1068, 1193 and 1606 are included under the topic Early Dolfant History in all our PDF Extended History products and printed products wherever possible.

 Dolfant Spelling Variations